FIELD SOBRIETY TESTS

-FIELD SOBRIETY TESTS: PATTING YOUR HEAD WHILE RUBBING YOUR TUMMY WHILE BEING WATCHED BY A POLICE OFFICER WITH A LOADED GUN WAITING TO TAKE YOU TO JAIL
+Otherwise known as … PATTING YOUR HEAD, WHILE RUBBING YOUR TUMMY, WHILE BEING WATCHED BY AN ARMED POLICE OFFICER, WAITING TO TAKE YOU TO JAIL

 The California Highway Patrol Manual says Field Sobriety Tests or FSTs are designed to evaluate a person’s ability to divide his/her attention.
 This means FSTs require a person to concentrate on several things at once.
 In order to drive a car safely, a driver must concentrate on several things at once: react appropriately to a constantly changing environment while simultaneously controlling steering, acceleration, and braking.